HRLupa/TheGreatGuess/README.md

 ### If you don't have python downloaded

 &nbsp;&nbsp;&nbsp;&nbsp;Click on Code, then on Codespaces, create a new codespace, paste in the terminal in the bottom ```pip install unidecode```, and then ```python "Test connaissances vidéos tgr.py"```

+## If you get an error during the execution

+Please open an issue by submitting a picture of what happened while adding the most relevants details you think might have activated the error.